 What is the average interest rate on a credit card?
 What is good?

-The national average APR was at 17.73% as of the week of June 10, remaining at the historic high APR for credit cards.
-The average rate among low interest credit cards is currently 14.71%.
+The national average APR has been hovering around 17.60%.
+The average rate among low interest credit cards is currently around 14.50%.
 Usually, your credit cards' interest rates are variable and depend on the Federal Reserve's rates as well as your payment habits.
-In the case of 0 APR cards, the lower rate on the scale is often below the national average.
+In the case of 0 APR cards, the lower rate on the scale is sometimes below the national average.

 |Card||0% Offer||Go-to Rate|